intvnut/simple_vm/README.md

 byte values to act as labels; however, see caution below.
 Single-character labels are intended for local branches.

 *New:* The notation _g_ after a bytecode refers to an global label.
-Extended labels have the same syntax as numeric literals.
+Global labels have the same syntax as numeric literals.
 As with numeric literals, global labels cannot be negative.
 The _g_ argument appears after the bytecode, as it must not be computed dynamically.